- NCAA Individual Semifinals Competitor (High Bar, 2013)

 - Vault - 14.85 (vs. UIC, Jan.
 27, 2013)

 - High Bar - 14.85 (vs. Minnesota/Iowa, March 16, 2013)

-Josh Ungar helped Nebraska on vault and high bar for five meets during the season.
-The sophomore set a new personal-best score on vault when the Huskers hosted UIC on Jan.
-27. Ungar earned a 14.85, earning his first event title of his collegiate career.
+Ungar helped Nebraska on vault and high bar in five meets during the season.
+The sophomore set a season-best score on vault when the Huskers hosted UIC on Jan.
+27. Ungar earned a 14.85, earning the first event title of his collegiate career.

-Continuing to show strength in the classroom, Ungar earned first-team Academic All-American and Academic All-Big Ten honors.
-He also received Big Ten Distinguished Scholar honors, which recognizes student-athletes in at least their second year who have maintained a 3.7 or higher GPA.
-The sophomore also continued to excel within Nebraska's student-athlete population, claiming spots on the Nebraska Scholar-Athlete Honor Roll for both semesters of the 2012-2013 school year.
+Continuing to show strength in the classroom, Ungar earned first-team CGA Scholastic All-America and academic All-Big Ten honors.
+He also claimed a Big Ten Distinguished Scholar award, which recognizes student-athletes in at least their second year who have maintained a 3.7 or higher GPA.
+He also earned spots on the Nebraska Scholar-Athlete Honor Roll for both semesters of the 2012-13 school year.

 Ungar also got off to a solid start in the classroom by earning spots on the Nebraska Scholar-Athlete Honor Roll in both the fall and spring semesters of 2011-12.

 Ungar came to Nebraska from one of the top gymnastics program in the nation - Tim Daggett’s Gold Medal Gymnastics in Massachusetts.